IBM/CAST/csm_big_data/elasticsearch/README.md

 # Quick Setup #

 CAST provides a script for creating the index templates supported by CAST.
-The `create_indicies.sh` script is a basic script which performs CURLs against the local elasticsearch REST API.
+The `createIndices.sh` script is a basic script which performs CURLs against the local elasticsearch REST API.
 A remote elasticsearch node may be specified as a parameter to the script.